mastaehe/bonsaiai.github.io/source/includes/examples/_energyplus.html.md

 end
 ```

-This simulator is the training source for teaching `my_concept`.
-The Python simulator identifies itself as 'energyplus_simulator' when it connects with the AI Engine.
-The following statements bind the above schemas to this simulator.
+The simulator clause declares that a simulator named `energyplus_simulator` will be connecting to the server for training.
+This code snippet binds the previous schemas to this simulator.
 To define the training relationship between the simulator and the concept we must begin by defining the simulator. `energyplus_simulator` expects an action defined in the `SimAction` schema as input and replies with a state defined in the `SimState` schema as output.

 ###### Curriculum